Superbloom (Silent Planet album)

 Superbloom (stylized in all caps) is the fifth studio album by American metalcore band Silent Planet.
 The album was released on November 3, 2023, through Solid State Records and was produced by Daniel Braunstein.
 It is the first album to feature the band's new bassist Nick Pocock, replacing longtime member and clean vocalist Thomas Freckleton earlier in the year.
 Due to Freckleton's absence, it is the band's first album to extensively feature the clean vocals of Garrett Russell and guitarist Mitchell Stark.

 Background and promotion

 On July 22, 2022, Silent Planet's first single, ":Signal:", was debuted.
 On July 21, 2023, the band unveiled the second single "Antimatter" and its corresponding music video.

 On August 24, the band published the third single "Collider" and an accompanying music video.
 At the same time, they officially announced the album itself and release date, whilst also revealing the album cover and the track list.
-The date holds significance for the band as, on that same date in 2022, they were involved in a serious tour van crash that severely injured Garrett Russell, whose dazed state partly inspired the album's creation.
+The album's release date holds significance for the band as, on that same date in 2022, they were involved in a serious tour van crash that severely injured Garrett Russell, whose dazed state partly inspired the album's creation.

 On September 22, the band released the fourth single "Anunnaki" along with a music video.
 The music video for "Offworlder" was released November 3, 2023, coinciding with the album release.